ankush1618/WebProject/README.md

    •	git clone https://github.com/WebDeveloper16/WebProject.git
 8) Import the Project to your Visual Studio.
 9) Open the new terminal .
+10) Use command- cd WebProject
-10) To execute the project, use command :node index
+11) To execute the project, use command :node index
-11) Now go to Url: https://localhost:5000 .
+12) Now go to Url: https://localhost:5000 .
-12) You will see application opened in the browser.
+13) You will see application opened in the browser.